mjdave/tui/README.md

 table.insert(table, index, value)   // insert into an array, specifying the index.
 Will be filled with nil objects < index.
 Objects >= index are shifted table.insert(table,value)           // add to the end of an array table.remove(table, index)          // removes an object from an array, shuffling the rest down.
 Will exit with an error if index is beyond the bounds of the array

+string.length(string)           // returns the number of characters in string string.format(string, arg1, arg2, ...)    // works like printf, eg string.format("float:%.2f int:%d hex:%x", 1.2345, 5.78, 127) produces "float:1.23 int:5 hex:7f"
+string.subString(string, pos)               // returns a substring from the chracter at index 'pos' to the end of the string string.subString(string, pos, length)       // returns a substring from the chracter at index 'pos' to pos + length or the end of the string, whichever comes first

 math.pi //pi constant